Severson-Group/AMDC-Hardware/docs/PinMappingRevD.md

 This document describes the pin mapping for signals on the AMDC hardware that connect to the PicoZed and Zynq-7000 FPGA module.
 The Vivado constraint file is based off of this mapping.

+NOTE: if any mistakes are found in this document, **make sure to update the [Vivado constraint file](https://github.com/Severson-Group/AMDC-Firmware/blob/develop/hw/constraints_amdc_revd.xdcc)!!!**

 ## UART

 | PCB Signal Name | PicoZed Pin | Zynq-7000 Port |